Learn more about our exit planning association

 Every company and owner uses multiple types of external advisors to navigate their exit planning journey.
 Each journey is unique.
 There is no one path, no one advisor, no one answer.
 Hopefully, owners find the right advisors for the right task at the right moment.
 Their options are word of mouth, industry associations and local business organizations.

 But these sources provide single solutions in a piecemeal way.
-XPX bring Education, Professionalism and Principles to the Heart of the Middle Market in a holistic way.
+XPX bring Education, Professionalism and Principles to the lower middle market in a holistic way.

 XPX was founded in Boston in 2007 as an exchange of advisors in the belief that there was a need for a more organized ecosystem to support private companies that had graduated from the startup phase.
 These local Chapters are focused on bringing together the best advisors who have a track record of working with privately-held businesses in the lower middle market.
 Together they develop and share resources, build deep relationships with other advisors, increase their visibility in the local market and learn the principles of private company advisor excellence.
 Building better advisors builds better private companies and stronger local communities.